 We currently produce an impact report alongside our annual report which is a visual booklet that highlights specific projects and the impact they have made on participants.
 It also highlights our partners, who and how we have worked with organisations, case studies, feedback and outputs.
 This is distributed to stakeholders and staff.

-After introducing an Inspire Card which raises funds to support health and wellbeing initiatives, our plan is to use this as a mechanism for communicating with the public and customers about how the monies raised from this are used and how these initiatives have made a difference.
-This will take place through facility based promotion; social media and newsletters.
+An Inspire Card raises funds to support health and wellbeing initiatives, this is used as a mechanism for communicating with the public and customers about how the monies raised from this are used and how these initiatives have made a difference.

 The below questions are not mandatory, but Mark holders are encouraged to answer them where possible, to provide a fuller account of their social outcomes and the social value they create.